fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

 0. What is it?
 ==============

-OpenStack Grizzly Install Guide is an easy and tested way to create your own OpenStack platform.
+OpenStack Havana Install Guide is projected to be a step-by-step "as easy as possible" guide and has been heavily tested It aim to be one of the simplest way to get an OpenStack instance with advanced network components up and running.

 If you like it, don't forget to star it !